myllynen/ansible-packer/README.md

 under [vars/](vars/) and [templates/](templates/) to see how to customize or add support for new builders and operating systems.

-These templates leave _root_ SSH login permitted!
-In most environments this should be changed after initial development and testing phase.
+These templates do not save cleartext passwords on disk at any point.
+_root_ SSH login with password is permitted while running the provisioner script but then set as per the target configuration.

 The following table shows currently supported user-provided variables.
 The first two paramaters, _packer\_builder_ and _packer\_target_ are